Writing Workshops, Retreats, Mentoring

 3) How to prepare your book to upload to Amazon as a kindle e-book.

-4) How to price your Print-on-Demand and e-book.
+4) How to price your Print-on-Demand and e-books.

 FOLLOW-UP 30 Minute Review:

-Once you have created your interior and cover pdfs for printing, James will review them and address any issues you might have finishing your layout.
-He will ask for your Word version, repair it, and email it back to you if they can be fixed easily.
+Once you have created your interior and cover pdfs for printing, James will review them and address any issues that might pop up as you finish your layout.
+He will ask for your Word version, repair it, and email it back to you if it can be fixed easily.

 If the problem is more substantial and he cannot achieve this in under 30 minutes, he will advise you of the problem, provide an estimate at his normal rate of $70/hr + HST, before asking if he should proceed.

 NOTE: Our Piquant Press and Stones Throw Publications’ books have been printed with a reputable Toronto Printer who offers special pricing for small books in small print runs.
-We can obtain a quote for you when your interior and cover templates are finalized.
-These will be priced individually with participants at the conclusion of the workshops.
+Hume Media Inc has offered a flat fee of $150 + GST to print 25 copies of your chapbook in high quality cover stock and interior page paper as long as the page count is 30 pages or less.

 Write Around the World – AWA’s Fundraiser